Toyokawa Inari Tokyo Betsuin temple of foxes

 Toyokawa Inari Tokyo Betsuin is a temple in Tokyo with a rather long name.
 It has a thousand fox guardians!
 I can’t think of any other temple in the city with so many.
 A whole THOUSAND!!
 Okay, I haven’t counted every one of them, but you get the idea.
 It is a fun place for photographers.

 The interesting thing is that the statues are all varying in size.
 Many are small, of course, but some are pretty large.
-Most of them have the red yodarekake (votive bibs) around their necks.
-And there is something in their mouths like a scroll, jewel, or key.
+Most have the red yodarekake (votive bibs) around their necks.
+Scrolls, jewels, or keys are in their mouths.
 They are great for photos!

 Toyokawa Inari Tokyo Betsuin